Zafehouze defined ‘Prevent & Protect’.

 Layer 7 - why?

-The application layer is the topmost layer of the OSI model and is responsible for interface with the software applications that run on a network.
+Zafepass Prevent & Protect is a holistic easy to implement Layer-7 based solution.
+Layer-7 is the application layer of the OSI model.
+The application layer is the topmost layer of the OSI model and is responsible for interface with the software applications.
 Layer 7 security measures include things like web application firewalls, application-level encryption, and authentication and access control systems.

 These measures are designed to protect the application and its data from various types of cyberattacks, such as SQL injection, cross-site scripting, lateral movement, brute-force, man-in-the-middle and denial of service attacks, among other things.